Generated at: 2026-05-16 07:32:44

 • Provision of Individual Custom Reports (for Media)

-In addition to our periodically published reports, we also create "Individual Custom Reports" based on requests from the media.
+In addition to periodically published reports, we also create "Individual Custom Reports" based on requests from the media.

 Application Guidelines for Custom Reports